markushinz/socket-gateway/example/README.md

   "completed": false
 }

-$ curl -k https://json.localhost/posts/1 # This is not allowed
+$ curl http://json.localhost/posts/1 # This is not allowed

-{"message":"Forbidden","error":"GET https://jsonplaceholder.typicode.com:443/posts/1 is not allowed by policy."}
+{"message":"Forbidden","error":"GET http://jsonplaceholder.typicode.com:443/posts/1 is not allowed by policy."}
 ```

 ### Kubernetes (using Minikube)